nyanmark/cicd-practice-1/plan.md

 4. Write deployment
 5. Write helm template
-6. Create docker building pipeline werf
+6. Create docker building pipeline Jenkins
-7. Call werf using Jenkins/Github Actions
+7. Call Jenkins
-8. Deploy to kubernetes using werf
+8. Deploy to kubernetes using helm
 9. Configure logstach for namespace
 10. Write some documentation
 11. Do some code analysis